 Rev Samuel Dali, President of EYN Church spoke to World Watch Monitor a week after the kidnaps. ”We haven’t heard anything that the government is planning.
 Even some in the state government who are supposed to direct us are starting to complain that the Federal government needs to do something.
 We just hear people saying we need to do something, we need to do something, but we just don’t know what needs to be done”.

-Some parents have decided to take things into their own hands, and have pleaded with Boko Haram to release the girls, in vain.
+Some parents have decided to take things into their own hands, and have pleaded with an extremist group that is located primarily in Northern Nigeria to release the girls, in vain.
 Others have also ventured into the Sambisa forest to look for their daughters, without the support of the military.
-About 60 km into the forest, locals advised them not to proceed any further because it was too dangerous, as Boko Haram is equipped with much more sophisticated weapons than the sticks and machetes the parents were carrying.
+About 60 km into the forest, locals advised them not to proceed any further because it was too dangerous, as an extremist group that is located primarily in Northern Nigeria is equipped with much more sophisticated weapons than the sticks and machetes the parents were carrying.